AlfCano/rk.survey.design/README.md

 9. Click **Submit**.

 The RKWard output window will display a formatted table showing the mean `api00` and `api99` scores for each school type (`E`, `H`, `M`), correctly weighted according to the survey design.
 A new data frame `svyby_result` will also be available in your workspace.

+*   **Subset Survey Design:**
+    *   Takes an existing `svydesign` object as input.
+    *   Filters the design based on a user-specified logical condition.
+    *   Creates a new, smaller `svydesign` object containing only the observations that meet the criteria, while correctly preserving the survey design parameters for the subset.

 ## Author